Loss reserves and how setting them correctly can expedite the claim process and give a more accurate claim settlement.

 The Typical Claims Process

-Owners, managers and even sometimes contractors typically make their first call to the insurance broker advising them of a claim when a loss or damage occurs to a property.
+Owners, managers, and even sometimes contractors typically make their first call to the insurance broker advising them of a claim when a loss or damage occurs to a property.
 You know the questions the insurance company asks you when you file a claim?
-Those answers give the insurance company aid in setting an initial, or soft reserve based on peril, size of property, and other various parameters.
+Those answers give the insurance company aid in setting an initial, or soft reserve based on peril, size of the property, and other various parameters.
 Typically this is when an insurance adjuster is assigned to inspect the loss.
 The inspection is when a more accurate, or hard reserve is set.

 If reserves are inaccurate for any reason, you face the task of convincing the adjuster to make the “capital call” described above.
 Consider how difficult it is for anyone to go and request more money when their “allowance” has already been given?
 This is where the misconception about Public Adjusters delaying the claim process often comes from.
-As the claim progresses, it is increasingly more difficult and time consuming to change reserves.
+As the claim progresses, it is increasingly more difficult and time-consuming to change reserves.
 This also means a more difficult task to receive an accurate claim settlement.
 So how can these obstacles be overcome?

 An Expedited Claim Process

 A complete claims package prepared prior to filing a claim and supplied with the first notice of loss allows for a more accurate reserve setting from the beginning.
 Consequently, the insurance adjuster assigned has all the facts presented, and a more accurate hard reserve can be set accordingly.
 A claims package may vary for each claim.
-However, a claims package generally should include: an Xactimate estimate, a contractor’s estimate/bid, documentation to support the estimate(s), a Proof of Loss, and/or affidavits from owner/manager of the property stating any facts necessary to further support the claim.
+However, a claims package generally should include a Xactimate estimate, a contractor’s estimate/bid, documentation to support the estimate(s), a Proof of Loss, and/or affidavits from the owner/manager of the property stating any facts necessary to further support the claim.
 This proactive approach, if done properly, will expedite the claims process and result in a more accurate claim settlement.
 In fact, on average when we are involved in a claim from the beginning we see 38% faster claims resolution.